-Your first stop, St. Luke's Episcopal Church and cemetery.
+STOP 1: St. Luke's Episcopal Church and Cemetary

 The history of St. Luke's began on November 29, 1841 when a group of thirteen citizens gathered in the Pleasant Retreat Academy to form a church.